DiegoRibas-ca/Phaser-Javascript---game-Barrel-Kong/README.md

 - Awsome GAME!;
 - Phaser physics;
+- Commands with keyboard or bottons on screen to devices;
 - external JSON files to set game content and atributes;
 - Animation with Sprites;